AbeHandler/everything/personalsite2/_posts/2020-11-22-an-easy-system-for-committing-solutions-to-GitHub.markdown

 categories: teaching
 ---

-### An easy system for committing solutions to GitHub
-#### How to post solutions to public repos without giving away the answer

 This semester, I found myself making a lot of solutions to problem sets and exams, which I organize in public GitHub repos.
 I wanted a way to store the solutions to these assignments in the repos.

 After a few months I found a solution that seemed to work well.
 The basic idea is to created a symlinked script on my local machine which encrypts solutions files so they can be committed.